LONG-XI/Tensorflow-Tutorials/cats-vs-dogs/data/train/README.md

-note: when training remove this file 'README.md' first.
+note: Delete this file 'README.md' first when training.

 This fold contains training datasets, i only uploaded a few of data, you need to download the whole data from this link below.